-To help speed up its implementation and ongoing use of Alfresco, Miller signed up for Alfresco’s Premier Support, which provides them with a dedicated technical account manager to help manage any issues and provide best practice advice.
-The account manager serves as a single point of contact for Miller and understands their specific needs and priorities.
-Premier Support ensures that Miller will be able maximize its use of Alfresco and leverage the system to its full capabilities.
+To help speed up its implementation and provide ongoing support for its use of Alfresco, Miller signed up for Alfresco’s Premier Services, which provides them with a dedicated Technical Account Manager (TAM) to help manage any issues and provide best practice advice.
+The TAM serves as a single point of contact for Miller and understands their specific needs and priorities.
+Premier Services ensures that Miller will be able maximize its use of Alfresco and leverage the system to its full capabilities.

 Today, each business group within Miller has tailored Alfresco to meet their specific document management needs and processes.
 The IT department customized Alfresco to ensure that users could upload CAD drawing into the system and managed revisions.
 The House Building and Property Management Divisions use Alfresco as their central repository for designs, legal forms and other documentation.
 Alfresco works like a shared drive making it easy for users to drag and drop documents into the repository.
 Documents now have version control and can be easily found in Alfresco.

 For the Construction Division, Alfresco Share is used to manage documentation for each individual construction projects.
 Miller is able to provide contractors and partners access to the project site documentation allowing them to view and collaborate on designs.
 Using the security permissions, Miller can ensure that users only have access to the appropriate documents.
 Alfresco Share makes document collaboration easier than with the previous system with its dashboard view and content activity feeds.
 Users can quickly see when documents have been added or modified allowing them to review or provided comments.